What is PLA Plastic (Polylactide)? | The Definitive Guide

 How is PLA Made?

-Before getting to how PLA is made, let’s first understand its basic ingredient – lactic acid.
+Before understanding how PLA is made, let’s first understand its basic ingredient – lactic acid.

-PLA material is formed from the lactic monomers extracted by the fermentation of sugarcane, beet, sugar, etc.
+PLA material is formed from the lactic monomers extracted by sugarcane, beet, sugar fermentation, etc.

 PLA contains stereoisomers such as: